ejlouw/veroku/README.md

   <img src="logo.png">
 </div>

+### Disclaimer
+This project is still in the very early stages of development.
+Use this library at your own risk.
+The github repo is also still private, but will be made public soon.

 ### Overview
 <div style="text-align: justify">
 Veroku is an open source library for building and performing inference with probabilistic graphical models (PGMs).
 PGMs